 - Manage and reply to all of your customer feedback from one inbox

-The Ultimate Goal: Feedback Loop For Product Development
+The Ultimate Goal: A Feedback Loop For Product Development

 Adriana Piazza from SandSIV+, a superior customer intelligence analytics company, said it’s good to start from NPS, which is simple way to segment the customer base according to perceived experiences rather than standard CRM commercial attributes.
 But defining a close-the-loop strategy starting from a quantitative measure of customer satisfaction is limiting.